adaobin/BiostatisticsAnalysis/Penguin Analysis.md

 :::

 Let's make a scatter plot to see if bill length is correlated with bill depth.
+This scatter plot allowed us to compare bill length and bill depth by species.
+Given that the Chinstrap only had 2 counts, it's scatterplot is very bland while the Gentoos have many points.
+When looking at this scatterplot it's evident that bill length and bill depth are correlated.
+As the bill depth increases, the bill length increases.

 ::: {.cell}